Tom’s Turkey Tidbits

-If you are stuffing the bird, that will ad some extra flavor, but if not, peel and quarter an onion, and clean a couple celery ribs.
-Cut them in half and place them in the cavity to ad flavor.
+If you are stuffing the bird, that will ad some extra flavor, but if not, peel and quarter an onion, and clean a couple celery ribs and cut in half, placing them in the cavity to ad flavor.

 A roasting rack is recommended to allow the bird to be up off the bottom of the pan and it makes it easier to clean up later.
 If you don’t have a rack for your pan, use a couple ribs of celery and a couple pealed carrots to raise the bird up.